 At Pet Keen, we’ve admired Hepper for many years, and decided to take a controlling ownership interest so that we could benefit from the outstanding products of this cool cat company!

 Environmental or psychological stressors in the environment can cause your cat to avoid using the litter box and instead pooping or urinating in abnormal areas of the household.
-Stressors can include changes in the family’s routine, moving, traveling, or the addition of new pets.
-Cats are highly sensitive animals so disruptions to their life, even if minor, can cause your cat to feel stressed and in return act abnormally.
-You may find that your cat sprays or urine marks on furniture and not use the litter box appropriately.
+Stressors can include changes in the family’s routine, moving, traveling, or adding new pets.
+Cats are highly sensitive animals, so disruptions to their life, even if minor, can cause your cat to feel stressed and, in return, act abnormally.
+You may find your cat sprays or urine marks on furniture and not using the litter box appropriately.

 6. Multi-Cat Household Conflict

-In this situation, it would be best to have multiple different litter boxes around the house in a different area, so each cat does not have to fight or wait for another cat to use the litter box.
-One litterbox per cat plus one extra is the typical rule of thumb.
+In this situation, it would be best to have multiple different litter boxes around the house in different areas so each cat does not have to fight or wait for another cat to use the litter box.
+One litter box per cat plus one extra is the typical rule of thumb.